martxel/vps_setup_scripts/README.md

     ssh root@yourserver.com
     ./initial-setup

+This script will update the system, install sudo, create the deployer user, configure the timezone and build the locales you need.

-The script will ask a password for your new user, information for the new user, your timezone and the locales you want to build.
+It will ask a password for your new user, information for the new user, your timezone and the locales you want to build.

+Leave empty the default system locale.

 ### Step 3: Upload your public key for the deployer user